A New Leash on Life – Dog Tales - Rob & Danielle Scheinberg

 A relationship with Veterinary Emergency Clinic (VEC) allows Eden and Scheinberg to ensure that all of the animals they receive are taken care of.
 Clearly moved, Eden recalls a recent painful case, “a 15-year-old who couldn’t walk” who they subsequently sent into surgery.
 “They wanted to euthanize her,” Scheinberg angrily says, but, “she’s walking [now], she’s doing good.”
 Eden adds happily.

 In fact, many of Dog Tales’s rescues saved would otherwise be euthanized.
-Dogs are often euthanized because their families cannot afford to pay their vet bills, to which Scheinberg passionately states, “If you can’t afford a vet bill, and you have to euthanize a dog because it ate a sock or underwear and the surgery costs $1,500, don’t f*cking take a dog….
+Dogs are often euthanized because their families cannot afford to pay their vet bills, to which Scheinberg passionately states, “If you can’t afford a vet bill, and you have to euthanize a dog because it ate a sock or underwear and the surgery costs $1,500, don’t take a dog….
 If you adopt a dog, it’s part of the family.
 Keep it for life,” Scheinberg continues, “not just when it’s a puppy and it’s playing with you, but when it’s old and it pees on the floor sometimes.”
 Animal owners have a responsibility to take care of their pets, not just get rid of them when they become inconvenient.
 Scheinberg’s point stands: if you cannot afford to take care of a pet in the event of illness or mishap, do not get one.
 The other side of the ownership coin is that if you can not properly look after a pet, do not get one.

 In 2015, Eden and Scheinberg started the #SaveThe21 campaign in order to save pit bulls and other dogs seized from alleged dogfighting rings that were going to be euthanized.
 At first they thought there were 21 dogs; they later discovered there were more than 40.
 “The OSPCA wanted to euthanize them,” Eden says, and “Rob saw that and took it as a mission to save them.”